ustcsiwei88/barrier_forming/readme.md

 ### Barrier Forming
 This repository contains the implementation for solving the problem of separating multiple polygonal sets with the minimum number of line segments.

-The evaluation and details of the algorithm is published at ICRA 2022 in a paper titled "Barrier Forming: Separating Polygonal Sets with Minimum Number of Lines" available at [arXiv](https://arxiv.org/pdf/2111.09151.pdf), and the presentation video is available at [youtube](https://www.youtube.com/watch?v=rln8M-7M9EI).
+The evaluation and details of the algorithm is published at ICRA 2022 at our paper titled "Barrier Forming: Separating Polygonal Sets with Minimum Number of Lines" available at [arXiv](https://arxiv.org/pdf/2111.09151.pdf), and the presentation video is available at [youtube](https://www.youtube.com/watch?v=rln8M-7M9EI).

-The main implementation uses Gurobi, and the link and include locations in the makefile need to be the locations as where Gurobi is installed.
+The main implementation uses Gurobi, and the `link` and `include` folder locations in the makefile need to be the same locations as where Gurobi is installed.

 To run the code for separating random polygons with random obstacles